Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Methodology

 A critical component of our unified protocol is the automated grid-search algorithm used to calibrate the decision thresholds $t_1$ and $t_2$.
 For every discovered scoring function $s(z)$, the algorithm searches candidate threshold pairs within the range defined by the 5th and 95th percentiles of the training fold scores.
 The pair $(t_1, t_2)$ that maximizes Cohen’s $\kappa$ coefficient (cf. Eq.~\ref{eq:cohenkappa}) is selected and subsequently evaluated on the unseen test set.

 This procedure ensures that classification boundaries are optimally tuned for each symbolic framework under identical conditions, providing a fair benchmark of their respective mathematical search strategies.
-The final performance metrics are reported as mean values with standard deviations in all the five stratified folds.
-The complete end-to-end pipeline, from symbolic discovery on the representative subset to global validation via stratified cross-validation on the full dataset, is summarized in Figure~\ref{F4}.
+The \rthis{optimization} performance metrics are reported as mean values with standard deviations \rthis{across the five CV folds, alongside the final deterministic performance on the unseen hold-out set}.
+The complete end-to-end pipeline, from symbolic discovery on the representative subset \rthis{to threshold calibration and final hold-out validation}, is summarized in Figure ~\ref{F4}.